Read this post by Susan Orlean, writer for the New Yorker. Her advice to aspiring writers, followed by mine.

 2. Start a blog and post something, anything, every day.
 Start a twitter account and follow everyone.
 Hope that they will follow and mention you as well.
 Link every blog entry you write to your twitter and facebook accounts.
 Have gazillions of facebook friends.
 Wallah… readers.

 3. Fill a notebook a month with your “writing practice.”
 If you want to write, you have to practice.
 The world doesn’t need to see you parading your practice sessions, so keep it to yourself in your “notebook of the month.”
 With time, all those blog entries should start to improve.
-And even if they don’t, someday long after your dead some doctoral student might discover you and write a dissertation about how brilliant and ahead of your time you were when she discovers all those piles of notebooks you filled in some old closet.
+And even if they don’t, someday long after your dead some doctoral student might discover you and write a dissertation about how brilliant and ahead of your time you were when she stumbles on all those piles of notebooks you filled, dusty and moth eaten, in the back of a closet.

 4. Marry well; marry rich.
 You’ll be able to both eat and write.